WolframBlockchainLabs/WolframPriceFeedInfrastructure/docs/guides/ccxt.md

 ## Adding a New Exchange Configuration

-If you want to add a new exchange to the CCXT library, follow these steps:
+If you want to add a new exchange to the CCXT collectors, follow these steps:

 1. **Fork the Repository**
-   Start by forking the CCXT repository to your own GitHub account.
+   Start by forking the repository to your own GitHub account.

 2. **Create a New Config File**
    In the `configs/ccxt/realtime` directory of your fork, create a new `.json` file for the exchange.